benhallouk/HCLC-Portal/README.md

 - [C# Programming Guide][csharp-style-guide]

 # Git Flow
-As a developers who have strong preference for Agile methodologies, in particular Scrum, we we choose Gitflow to improve our work team.
+As a developers who have strong preference for Agile methodologies, in particular Scrum, we choose Gitflow to improve our work team.

 ![alt tag](https://raw.githubusercontent.com/benhallouk/demo-2/master/src/workflow.png)

 # Code of Connduct

-As contributors and maintainers of the hackney-portal, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.
+As contributors and maintainers of the Demo 2 project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.